Engineering dynamically decoupled quantum simulations with trapped ions: Two-ion tests of pulse sequence parameters

 Fig.~\ref{fig:Fig1} shows a typical example of this technique.
 The interspersed $\pi$ pulses effectively cancel out the slow AC Stark shift noise that is a primary cause of decoherence, while evolution under the target Hamiltonian is unaffected up to an overall scaling factor.
-Using data of this type, we quantify the success of the decoupling with the number of coherent flops $f\tau$.
-More specifically, we fit the average magnetization $\langle \sigma^z\rangle$ to the function $g(t)=A(1-e^{t/\tau}\cos{(2\pi f t)})-1$.
+Using data of this type, we quantify the success of the decoupling with the scaled coherence time $\overline{J_0}\tau$, the product of the coherence time $\tau$ with $\overline{J_0}$.
+More specifically, we fit the average magnetization $\langle \sigma^z\rangle$ to the function $g(t)=A(1-e^{t/\tau}\cos{(2\overline{J_0} t)})-1$.
 AC Stark shift noise leads both to finite $\tau$, due to dephasing, and to $A<1$, due to a nonzero average magnitude of the energy difference between the states $|\!\! \downarrow \downarrow\rangle_z$ and $|\!\! \uparrow \uparrow\rangle_z$.

+For the data shown in Fig.~\ref{fig:Fig1}, the fit values (fits not shown) for $\overline{J_0}/(2\pi)$ are 0.52 kHz for bare evolution and 0.33 kHz with dynamical decoupling.
+The fit values for $\tau$ are 1.2 ms and 7.5 ms for bare evolution and with dynamical decoupling, respectively.
+This illustrates the central trade-off of these sequences: overall slower dynamics, but the potential for an increase in coherence time such that the product of the two improves (from $\overline{J_0}\tau=3.9$ to 15.6).

 We now describe a few parameters of the dynamical decoupling sequence which must be chosen for optimal performance: the pulse shaping properties, the drive rate, and the detuning $\mu$ of the tones used to generate $\mathcal{H}_{XX}$.